sevenc-nanashi/chart_cyanvas/wiki/docs/en/guideline.md

 ### Allowed use of music

-Some games does not allow fanmade: Such as a certain new-dimension rhythm game, a certain drumming game, etc.\
+Some games do not allow making fanmade charts using their song: Such as a certain new-dimension rhythm game, a certain drumming game, etc.\
-Some composers does not allow fanmade neither.\
+Some composers do not allow fanmade neither.\
-The charts using disallowed music will be deleted.
+Charts using disallowed music will be deleted.

 :::info
-**For copyright owners who wants to request deletion:**
+**For copyright owners who want to request deletion:**

 You can request deletion from #copyright-contacts channel in Chart Cyanvas Discord server.
 Please join from the sidebar.
 :::